-Table 9 shows estimated costs for the next 3 years, following the re-measurement schedule indicated in Table 4 and assuming that the 2 trials not measured in 2006 will be measured in 2007.
+Table 9 shows estimated costs for the next 3 years, following the re-measurement schedule indicated in Table 4.

 Costs incurred by the FGYA in implementing the project will continue to be allocated among voting members as per Section 3.4 and Table 1 of this plan.
 The original agreement approved by FRIAA: Measurement and Maintenance of Historic Research Trials (April 2003, FRIAA Project # FOOMOD-01-02) specified FRIP payments for the first year (2003), but provided for multi-year extensions upon receipt and approval of amended work plans, budgets, reporting and payment schedules.
 The funding of measurements is subject to annual review of priorities by all 3 parties (FGYA, ASRD and the CFS), approval each year by the FGYA Steering Committee, and acceptance by FRIAA.